 Paul was the lyricist and lead vocalist for the Berliner bands Snow Blind Twilight Ferries and Fortified Static; backing vocalist for Mad Romeo; and guest vocalist and lyricist for the dance project General Motor and legendary post-punk constellation Die Haut.
 He is a featured vocalist on Splendor and Misery (2016), clipping.'s second full-length album release on Sub Pop Records/Deathbomb Arc.

 Paul is the creator/performer of Here Be Dragons (1995), Berserker (2003), What Did I Do to Be So Black and...
 (2011), The Late, Late Show (2013), “Becoming Angeleno” (2017), BIRTHDAY SUITe (2017), Shine (2018) and BBC (Big Black Cockroach)(2019).
-In addition to numerous performances in Los Angeles, Paul has also appeared at national and international festivals such as Madness and the Arts World Festival (Harbourfront Centre, Toronto, Canada), Sternzeichen II (Theater am Turm, Frankfurt am Main, Germany), Blacktino Queer Performance (Northwestern University, Evanston, IL), Out on the Edge (Theater Offensive, Boston, MA) and Voices in the Wilderness (Theater!
-Theater!, Portland, OR).
+In addition to numerous performances in Los Angeles, Paul has also appeared at national and international festivals such as TBA - Time-Based Art Festival (Portland, OR), LAX Festival (Los Angeles, CA), Madness and the Arts World Festival (Harbourfront Centre, Toronto, Canada), Sternzeichen II (Theater am Turm, Frankfurt am Main, Germany), Blacktino Queer Performance (Northwestern University, Evanston, IL), Out on the Edge (Theater Offensive, Boston, MA) and the Fringe Festivals of San Francisco and New York.